Kadey Krogen Whaleback Interior Boat Tour: Discover the Hidden Charms

 steep stairs on boat: interior boat tour

-Here are the crazy stairs back down to the main living space.
+And yes, the stairs back down are as steep as they look.
 Handrails are a must!

 double doors looking out to the cockpit